sourcelens/The_Ultimate_Beginners_Course_For_ComputerScience_Or_IT/Questions/L_26_ANDoperation/Quiz01.md

 **Description**

-a) It is calculated by the formula 2^n – 1.

-b) It is calculated by the formula 2^n – 1.

-c) It is calculated by the formula 2^n – 1.

-d) It is calculated by the formula 2^n – 1.
+It is calculated by the formula 2^n – 1.

 ---
 ---